George Canning: Entry into politics

 Stratford Canning was a Whig and would introduce his nephew in the 1780s to prominent Whigs such as Charles James Fox, Edmund Burke, and Richard Brinsley Sheridan.
 George Canning's friendship with Sheridan would last for the remainder of Sheridan's life.

 George Canning's impoverished background and limited financial resources, however, made unlikely a bright political future in a Whig party whose political ranks were led mostly by members of the wealthy landed aristocracy in league with the newly rich industrialist classes.
 Regardless, along with Whigs such as Burke, Canning himself would become considerably more conservative in the early 1790s after witnessing the excessive radicalism of the French Revolution.
 "The political reaction which then followed swept the young man to the opposite extreme; and his vehemence for monarchy and the Tories gave point to a Whig sarcasm,—that men had often turned their coats, but this was the first time a boy had turned his jacket."

-So when Canning decided to enter politics, he sought and received the patronage of the leader of the "Tory" group, William Pitt the Younger.
+Thus, when Canning decided to enter politics, he sought and received the patronage of the leader of the "Tory" group, William Pitt the Younger.
 In 1793, thanks to the help of Pitt, Canning became a member of parliament for Newtown on the Isle of Wight, a rotten borough.
 In 1796, he changed seats to a different rotten borough, Wendover in Buckinghamshire.
 He was elected to represent several constituencies during his parliamentary career.

 Canning rose quickly in British politics as an effective orator and writer.
 His speeches in Parliament as well as his essays gave the followers of Pitt a rhetorical power they had previously lacked.
 Canning's skills saw him gain leverage within the Pittite faction that allowed him influence over its policies along with repeated promotions in the Cabinet.
 Over time, Canning became a prominent public speaker as well, and was one of the first politicians to campaign heavily in the country.

 As a result of his charisma and promise, Canning early on drew to himself a circle of supporters who would become known as the Canningites.
 Conversely though, Canning had a reputation as a divisive man who alienated many.

 He was a dominant personality and often risked losing political allies for personal reasons.
 He once reduced Lord Liverpool to tears with a long satirical poem mocking Liverpool's attachment to his time as a colonel in the militia.